modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

 Each service can be edited by a click on the edit icon in the row of the service.
 And it can be deleted after a confirmation with a click on the trash icon in the row of the service.
+The service name and the yes/no columns are editable inline.

 The row of each service shows the service name, the title, some options, and the purposes.
 The service title will be shown in green, when it is retrieved from a